ITManZero/foodle/README.md

 # Services
-- `Authentication:` Service: tells wether a request is auhtenticated or not.
+- `Authentication Service:` tells wether a request is auhtenticated or not.
 - `Restaurant Service:` responsible to manage restauarants, branches, menus and meals.
 - `User Service:`
   - Tells wether the user is exisits or not.